2016 Convention Volunteer Job Descriptions

-The following volunteer opportunities at the AFHE Convention may be filled by qualified adults (homeschooling parents or grandparents or homeschool grads).
-All volunteers should plan on arriving at assigned positions at least 10 minutes before you are scheduled to serve to receive instructions.
+The following volunteer opportunities at the AFHE Convention may be filled by qualified adults (homeschooling parents, graduated homeschool parents, or homeschool grads).
+All volunteers should plan on arriving at assigned positions at least 10 minutes before you are scheduled to serve in order to receive instructions.
 If you are bringing your children with you to the convention, please make arrangements with your spouse or a friend to care for them during the hours you are scheduled to volunteer.

 Registration volunteers assist convention attendees with on-site registration, working under the direction of the On-Site Registration Coordinators, and are responsible for the following: